Options for Treatment

 Nutrition Support

 ECAN has partnered with Savor Health® to bring everyone in our Esophageal Cancer community the opportunity to access personalized nutrition support.
+We share the desire to help patients stay well-nourished with healthy eating throughout treatment and beyond.

-Meet Ina®, Your Intelligent Nutrition Assistant!
+Meet Ina® Your Intelligent Nutrition Assistant!

-prevent and manage side effects, and feel strong throughout the cancer journey.
+Her advice is designed to help cancer patients stay on treatment, prevent and manage side effects, and feel strong throughout the cancer journey.

-Ina® is available on-demand, at your fingertips 24/7 via SMS text
+Ina® is available On-Demand, at your fingertips 24/7 via SMS text

 Whenever you’d like answers to your questions about nutrition or preventing or managing symptoms, text Ina® from your cell phone and she’ll respond with personalized nutrition tips, recipes, and answers to your questions — no phone calls or appointments necessary.